Updates 7/29/25

 Phase 1 establishes your foundation for the entire project.
 You’ll deeply engage with an environmental topic through a textbook chapter, explore your personal environmental values, and generate three potential project ideas that could become your TPG proposal.
 You will also present the textbook chapter content, with fellow students, in class.

-- You will receive an email with your assigned chapter and other students assigned the same chapter
+- You will receive an email with your assigned chapter and other students assigned the same chapter (for presentation)

 Part A: Chapter Review (4 pages)